cinvesrob/Aria/README.txt

 The ARIA package includes both source code and pre-built libraries and example programs.
-These libraries and programs were build with GCC 3.4 if on Linux, and MS Visual C++ 2010 (10.0), Visual C++ 2012 (11.0) and Visual C++ 2013 (12.0) for Windows Desktop if on Windows.
+These libraries and programs were build with GCC 4.x if on Linux, and MS Visual C++ 2010 (10.0), Visual C++ 2012 (11.0), Visual C++ 2013 (12.0) and Visual C++ 2015 (14.0) for Windows Desktop if on Windows.
 Using the above compilers for development is recommended.
 See below for specific instructons on using these compilers to build your  programs linked to ARIA, or to rebuild ARIA.

 NOTE: If you use a different compiler or compiler version, you must rebuild the ARIA libraries to ensure link compatability.